cgolden15/help/github/markdown.md

 ![Rendered quoted text](https://docs.github.com/assets/cb-12181/images/help/writing/quoted-text-rendered.png)

 **Tip:** When viewing a conversation, you can automatically quote text in a comment by highlighting the text, then typing <kbd>R</kbd>.
-You can quote an entire comment by clicking {% octicon "kebab-horizontal" aria-label="The horizontal kebab icon" %}, then **Quote reply**.
 For more information about keyboard shortcuts, see "[Keyboard shortcuts](/articles/keyboard-shortcuts/)."

 ## Quoting code